Eomm/blog-posts/posts/bonus-schema-guru.md

 - [Validator Compiler](https://www.fastify.io/docs/latest/Reference/Server/#validatorcompiler)
 - [Serializer Compiler](https://www.fastify.io/docs/latest/Reference/Server/#serializercompiler)

-On top of there there is another component, the [Schema Controller](https://www.fastify.io/docs/latest/Reference/Server/#schemacontroller) that manages when the validator and serializer are created and how they should be initializated.
+On top of those compilers, there is another component, the [Schema Controller](https://www.fastify.io/docs/latest/Reference/Server/#schemacontroller) that manages when the validator and serializer are created and how they should be initialized.

-This layer is structured to let you customize everything in your Fastify application and to keep the performance and the memory footprint as low as possible.
+This layer is structured to let you customise everything in your Fastify application and to keep the performance and the memory footprint as low as possible.

 So, why Fastify does not expose the instances?